 Trial is expensive, Saunders says at least $150,000 to take a case to trial and many hours to work it up a case to be trial-ready.
 Many firms took the shortcut of settling instead.
 Then again, not all cases should be tried – maybe there is a statute of limitations problem, or the woman is obese, or she smokes (two conditions that might necessitate the use of mesh).

-Lien negotiation in some instances takes as much work for the plaintiffs’ lawyer to negotiate down as to prepare the case.
+Lien negotiations, in some instances, takes as much work for the plaintiffs’ lawyer to negotiate down as to prepare the case.
 During that negotiation a number of things are considered – the number of revisions (with anesthesia), the number of revisions in the doctor’s office.
 Whether the woman is a smoker or obese will be considered.
 Smokers typically recover less than non-smokers.

 Saunders says the philosophy has been to get the doctors to help the plaintiffs.
 He asks them, “If you had known the mesh would cause permanent life-long pain, would you have that discussion with the patient?
 You didn’t know that did you?”

-Generally the doctor will say no he didn’t know going to the failure to warn claim.
+Generally the doctor will say,”No, I didn’t know,” going to the failure-to-warn claim.

-MND has reported in many cases, women have not heard from their lawyer ever!
-The problem was that when there was massive advertising, some cases were captured then sold to another firm.
-Sometimes women do not even know who represents them.
-We’ve seen cases where she moves, the firm has not contacted her and her case falls into the cracks.
+MND has reported that in many cases, women have not heard from their lawyer ever!
+With massive transvaginal mesh advertising, some cases were captured, then sold to another firm.
+Some women do not even know who represents them.
+We’ve seen cases where the plaintiff moves, the firm has not contacted her, and her case falls between the cracks.
 She is dropped.
 Is that her fault?